CM4all/spawn/doc/index.rst

 * ``memory_peak``: the peak memory usage [in bytes].

+* ``memory_events_high``: The number of times processes of the cgroup are throttled and routed to perform direct memory reclaim because the high memory boundary was exceeded.

+* ``memory_events_max``: The number of times the cgroup's memory usage was about to go over the max boundary.

+* ``memory_events_oom``: The number of time the cgroup's memory usage was reached the limit and allocation was about to fail.

 * ``pids_peak``: the peak number of processes.

 * ``pids_events_max``: the number of times the ``pids.max`` setting